The small air sacs of the lungs (alveoli) become stretched and torn

 Most often, people have chest pain below the breastbone.
 The pain may be severe.

 When doctors do a physical examination, they may hear a crunching or crackling noise when they listen to the chest through a stethoscope.
 A chest x-ray is done to confirm the diagnosis.
+Additional testing is needed to determine the cause of the pneumomediastinum.

 Usually, treatment is not necessary.
 However, the problem that caused pneumomediastinum may require treatment.